Courses Offered by Theatre and Dance

 Prerequisite: 30 hours and concurrent registration in a DAN course designated as a service-learning offering.

 This service component for an existing course incorporates community service with classroom instruction in Dance to provide an integrative learning experience that addresses the practice of citizenship and promotes an awareness of and participation in public affairs.
 Includes 40 hours of service that benefits an external community organization, agency, or public service provider.
 Approved service placements and assignments will vary depending on the specific course topic and learning objectives; a list of approved placements and assignments is available from the instructor and the Citizenship and Service-Learning Office.
+Variable content course.
 May be repeated.

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-• DAN 416 Advanced Contemporary Dance
+• DAN 416 Advanced Contemporary

 Prerequisite: permission of instructor.